 “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.”– Dr. Seuss

-Dr Danica Radovanović is a digital media specialist, digital equality advisor, and international consultant in digital media with over 10 years of experience serving a variety of clients from international and local government agencies to non-governmental organisations and small and medium-sized businesses.
-She has practical and research experience related to: digital inclusion, social media, online communication and publishing, ICT for education, and 21st century digital literacies, collaborative Web projects and platforms, R&D, Semantic web/metadata.
-Danica pioneered the development of first listservs in the 90′s, conducted the electronic magazine in 2001 (and then in 2011), created the first institutional science blog in Balkans, worked on the innovation projects.
+I am a digital media specialist and international advisor on digital transformation, inclusion and Internet governance.
+I have practical and research experience related to: societal implications of internet technology, digital literacy, project coordination and managing the international teams, ICTs for development, R&D, open-source and open access, collaborative Web projects and platforms, start-ups.
+Back in the late 90’s, I pioneered the development of first listservs in the 90′s, conducted the electronic magazine in 2001 (and then in 2011), created the first institutional science blog in Balkans, worked on the innovation projects.

-Danica has multicultural professional background; she worked for the United Nations as Information management specialist and coordinator on UN/EU project on technology, web, and science.
-She was lecturer at the School of Web Journalism, supported by Rising Voices, Berkman Center; also worked for the Wikimedia -Wikimania Program committee organization and was co-programme organizer WWW2016 (one of many conferences), Library of Congress – Washington DC, Geisel – USCD, San Diego, among several other similar positions.
+With the multicultural background; I worked for the United Nations as Information management specialist and coordinator on UN/EU project on technology, web, and science; I served as an online editor in chief for Australian web portal on technology, internet, and science.
+Also, I served the Library of Congress – Washington DC, Geisel – USCD, San Diego, served on Wikimedia -Wikimania Program committee organization and was co-programme organizer WWW2016 (one of many conferences), among several other similar positions.

-She is a Master studies Alumna of UNC-SILS (Fulbright Scholar) at the University of North Carolina, Chapel Hill and PhD Chevening Scholar of University of Oxford, Oxford Internet Institute.
-She holds a PhD at the Faculty of Technical Sciences, University of Novi Sad.
-Danica conducts research on social media use among young adults, digital divide, collaboration and communication practices on the Internet.
-Danica writes for the Scientific American blog and Global Voices Online, and was the editor in chief of Australian Science.
+Education wise, I am an Alumna of UNC-SILS (Fulbright Scholar) at the University of North Carolina, Chapel Hill and PhD Chevening Scholar of University of Oxford, Oxford Internet Institute, and Faculty of Technical Sciences in Novi Sad where I defended my PhD.
+Besides R&D work, I write for the Scientific American blog and Global Voices Online.